VeronikaZarubo/veronikazarubo/README.md

 My name is Veronika and I'm a Computer Science student interested in all things С# & Data Analytics!

 - 🔭 I’m currently working on a web application for the needs of a backery.
-- 🌱 I’m currently learning Automated testing in Python.
+- 🌱 I’m currently learning Data Analytics Engineering.
 - 📫 How to reach me: dm me on LinkedIn!

 <!--